Bernie-2016/ground-control/README.md

 ### OS X

 In OS X, we currently run everything locally using a Procfile and node-foreman.
 To get started, install [Node.js](https://nodejs.org/en/download/) and [Homebrew](http://brew.sh/).
-Then do the following PostgreSQL:
+Then do the following:

-`brew install postgres`
 `npm install`

-Once that is done, start postgres in one tab with

-`postgres -D /usr/local/var/postgres`

-In a second tab, run:

-`createdb ground_control`
-`psql -c "CREATE ROLE ground_control WITH LOGIN SUPERUSER;" -d ground_control`
+`./setup-osx`

 Then you should be able to start Ground Control on `http://localhost:3000` with

+`npm run dev`

+If you ever want to re-seed the database, run

-`npm start`
+`npm run seed`

 ### Windows